4GeeksAcademy/html-forms-tutorial-exercises/exercises/06-fieldsets-labels-and-styles/README.md

 5. Decrease the `font-weight` off all the labels to `400`.

+6. Add a `width` of `500px` to the form element.

-6. Apply these rules to all the text inputs:
+7. Apply these rules to all the text inputs:

 ```css
 input[type=text] {